marcoGarranzo206/pyGeneticAlgorithm/README.md

     child[i] = helper_parent[np.random.choice(a = 2, p = [proportion, 1 - proportion])][i]
  ```

 This process is repeated as many times as individuals there are in a population, giving way to a new generation of indivuals.
 By preferentially combining individuals with high fitness, hopefully this new generation will have better solutions for our problem.
 For example, if one individual had a correct character in the first half of the string and another in the second half of the string, by combining them in the correct way we can obtain an individual with 2 correct characters.
 We could also obtain an individual with 0 correct characters in the strings.
 On a population level we expect the fitness to increase however.
-Besides, the creation of suboptimal individuals helps explore areas of the input domain, which given time can give way to better solutions.
+Besides, the creation of suboptimal individuals helps the optimization by exploring areas of the input domain, which given time can give way to better solutions.

 This way the new population is obtained of entirely new individuals.
-However, other methodologies include the possibility of keeping a certain % of parents.
+However, other methodologies not implemented include the possibility of keeping a certain % of parents.

 Next comes the mutations.
 Notice how with crossover we can only obtain individuals whose values are combinations of the previous generation.
 If the previous generations was missing a certain value in a particular variable we could never obtain that value-variable combination this way.
 Imagine no individuals had a k in the last letter.
 It would be impossible to get the correct answer!
-This problem could worsen as generations go by, because maybe higher fitness individuals, who have more probability of getting picked, share certain properties in the solution space.
+This problem would worsen as generations go by, because maybe higher fitness individuals, who have more probability of getting picked, share certain properties in the solution space.
 It is therefore neccessary to inject some variability into the mix, to generate new individuals with different, random properties.
 We do this in the mutation stage.

 In mutation, we go through each individual.
 Each of its variables has a random probability _p_ of being mutated, here consisting of randomly replacing its value with one in its universe: